-- 1) Submission of an application for a Wild Animal permit within sixty (60) days of the effective date of this Ordinance and payment of the annual permit fee; and - 2) Provision of adequate facilities to prevent the animal from escaping, injuring the public, or creating a public nuisance; and - 3) Compliance with all applicable requirements set forth in this Ordinance; and - 4) No additional wild or exotic animals may be added to the premises by acquisition or breeding as of the effective date of this Ordinance; and - 5) The containment facility used for housing a canine hybrid shall be open to annual inspection by and Animal Control Officer. - 6) Any canine hybrid owned, held or kept lawfully pursuant to Section 5.4.B shall not be replaced once sold, moved to a different location, or upon its death.
+- A. No person shall own, harbor, keep, sell, offer for sale, or freely give any canine Hybrid, as defined in this Ordinance, within the municipal boundary of the Town. - B. Any person who lawfully holds or keeps a canine hybrid as defined by this ordinance prior to the effective date of this ordinance may maintain that individual animal until its death subject to appropriate confinement requirements and under the following conditions: - 1.
+Submission of an application for a Wild Animal license within sixty (60) days of the effective date of this Ordinance and payment of the annual license - 2.
+Provision of adequate facilities to prevent the animal from escaping, injuring the public, or creating a public nuisance; and - 3.
+Compliance with all applicable requirements set forth in this Ordinance; and - 4.
+No additional wild or exotic animals may be added to the premises by acquisition or breeding as of the effective date of this Ordinance; and - 5.
+The containment facility used for housing a canine hybrid shall be open to annual inspection by and Animal Control Officer. - 6.
+Any canine hybrid owned, held or kept lawfully pursuant to Section 5.4.B shall not be replaced once sold, moved to a different location, or upon its death.
 All such canine hybrids must be sterilized.

-CRUELTY TO ANIMALS 5.5
+5.3 CRUELTY TO ANIMALS

-- A. It is unlawful for a person to recklessly, willfully, or maliciously kill, maim, disfigure, or torture; beat with a stick, chain, club or other object; mutilate, burn or scald with any substance; overwork, torment, harass; poison or otherwise cruelly harm any animal, except that reasonable force may be used to drive off vicious, dangerous, or trespassing animals.
-When a Law Enforcement Officer or Animal Control Officer has probable cause to believe that an animal has been cruelly treated, the Officer may impound the animal for its protection pending appropriate court proceedings. - B. It is unlawful for a person to abandon or fail to provide necessary sustenance to any animal under that person's custody or control, including nutritious food, potable water, and access to adequate shade and shelter. - C. It is unlawful for any person to tease, harass, annoy, disturb, molest, threaten, or hit any animal which is on the property of its owner, or under the control of its owner. - D. It is unlawful for any person to entice, or lure any animal out of an enclosure or off the property of its owner or caretaker or to seize any animal while the animal is on the property of its owner or caretaker, except a Law Enforcement Officer or Animal Control Officer, in the otherwise lawful performances of his/her duties. - E. Notwithstanding the foregoing prohibition, it shall not be violation of this ordinance: - 1) To use reasonable force to protect a person or animal from death or injury due to an attack by another trespassing animal or vermin; - 2) To eradicate or destroy vermin; - 3) For the owner of an animal to have the animal humanely destroyed; - 4) For Law Enforcement Officer or Veterinarian to humanely destroy an animal in an emergency situation when such destruction is reasonably required to protect public health and safety, to relieve the suffering of a mortally wounded or injured animal, and under the where destruction is allowed by state law.
-There shall be no liability of the Law Enforcement Officer or the Veterinarian for such acts; - 5) To engage in legal hunting practices as allowed by state wildlife authorities.
+- A. It is unlawful for a person to negligently, recklessly, willfully, or maliciously kill. maim, disfigure, or torture; beat with a stick, chain, club or other object; mutilate, burn or scald with any substance; overwork, torment, harass; poison or otherwise cruelly harm any animal, except that reasonable force may be used to drive off vicious, dangerous, or trespassing animals.
+When a Law Enforcement Officer or Animal Control Officer has reasonable suspicion to believe that an animal has been cruelly treated, the Officer may seize and impound the animal for its protection pending appropriate court proceedings. - B. It is unlawful for a person to abandon or fail to provide necessary sustenance to any animal under that person's custody or control, including nutritious food, potable water, and access to adequate shade and shelter. - C. It is unlawful for any person to tease, harass, annoy, disturb, molest, threaten, or hit any animal which is on the property of its owner, or under the control of its owner. - D. It is unlawful for any person to entice, or lure any animal out of an enclosure or off the property of its owner or caretaker or to seize any animal while the animal is on the property of its owner or caretaker, except a Law Enforcement Officer or Animal Control Officer, in the otherwise lawful performances of his/her duties.

+- E. Notwithstanding the foregoing prohibition, it shall not be violation of this ordinance: - To use reasonable force to protect a person or animal from death or injury due to an attack by another trespassing animal or vermin; - 2.
+To eradicate or destroy vermin; - 3.
+For the owner of an animal to have the animal humanely destroyed; - 4.
+For Law Enforcement Officer or Veterinarian to humanely destroy an animal in an emergency situation when such destruction is reasonably required to protect public health and safety, to relieve the suffering of a mortally wounded or injured animal, and where destruction is allowed by state law.
+There shall be no liability of the Law Enforcement Officer or the Veterinarian for such acts; - 5.
+To engage in legal hunting practices as allowed by state wildlife authorities. - F. Nothing herein shall be construed to preclude a conviction for cruelty or extreme cruelty under state law.

-5.6 ILLEGAL POSSESSION
+5.4 ILLEGAL POSSESSION